Who are the men that pick for scraps amongst the ruins at the end of history?

 They've been going backwards.

-Yeah, they've lost a little bit.
+They lost a little bit.

-Our far-right parties are just far-right.
+Our far-right parties are just far off.

 Is it too much to ask?